Rei-SwitchBot/faq/en-us/Outdoor Meter.md

 3．

-Please follow the steps below to turn on the Cloud Service for your SwitchBot
+Please follow the steps below to turn on the Third-party Service for your SwitchBot

 Outdoor Meter